WVAU: The Constitution

 You are required to come to these meetings unless you give the Program Director notification 24-hours before the meeting.
 The same thing goes here as in the case of missing your show.
 If you have your show during one of these meetings you may choose to do either one, but you need to still let the Program Director know the situation.

-Unless you are a special case you are required to play either 4 or 8 rack spins during your show depending on the length of your show.7 These songs cannot be all from the same album and you must send the Program Director what you played within 24-hours of your show.
+Unless you are a special case you are required to play either 4 or 8 rack spins during your show depending on the length of your show.7 These songs cannot be all from the same album.

 All main co-hosts must have been trained by a member of the Executive Board before they are able to be a co-host.
 Individuals who are regularly on the program can be considered co-hosts and strikes may be given following warnings.